 It depends on whether there is already a scan of the photograph available from Smithsonian Institution Archives Photographic Services (SIA-PS).
-A copy file of an existing SIA-PS scan costs $7.50 per image; If a scan must be made, the charge for scanning the original image and providing the copy file is $50.00 per image.
-The charge for a print is $50.00.
-Copy photograph prices are set by the Smithsonian Institution Archives (SIA), which is the photo service provider for the National Air and Space Museum Archives – please see the Smithsonian Institution Archives order formfor further information.
+A digital file scan costs $7.50 per image.
+Copy photograph prices are set by the Smithsonian Institution Archives (SIA), which is the photo service provider for the National Air and Space Museum Archives – please see the Smithsonian Institution Archives order form for further information.

 How fast can I get a copy of a photo?

 Standard delivery is within 20 business days from the time an order is placed with the Smithsonian Institution Archives Photographic Services (SIA-PS).
 Rush delivery within five business days is also available for an additional charge.

 Everything in the National Air and Space Museum collections is in the Public Domain, right?

 No, many images in the collections are copyright National Air and Space Museum and/or copyright Smithsonian Institution, and written permission from the National Air and Space Museum Archives is required to reproduce these images.
 Copyright on some images is held by a third party, and permission would need to be obtained directly from those copyright holders.
 Most images that originated with the U.S. Government are in the public domain.